Code-Parrot-ai/10x-frontend-developer/intermediate/frondend-roadmap.md

 ```
 Read more on fetch API - https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API

-### Version Control System
+### Understanding Version Control with Git 🔄
-Version control system is used to manage the changes in the code.
-Git is the most popular version control system.
-You can learn about Git and GitHub.
-Now no need to worry about losing your code.
+Git helps you keep track of your code changes and work with others.
+It's like a safety net for your projects.
+Learn how to use Git and GitHub to save and share your work.
 You can also learn about GitLab and Bitbucket.
-Focus more on branching, merging, and pull requests.
+Focus on branching, merging, and pull requests.
 Learn Git - https://www.atlassian.com/git/tutorials/what-is-version-control

-### Pick a Framework
+### Choosing a Framework 🌐
 There are many frameworks in JavaScript.
 You can pick one of them.
 React, Vue, and Angular are the most popular ones.
 You can start with React.
-It is easy to learn and has a large community.
-You can learn about components, props, and state in React.
-This can be learnt in 2-3 weeks.
+It is easy to learn and has a large community.Learn about components, props, and state.
+**Tip**: Build a simple project to understand the concepts better.
 Learn React - https://react.dev/learn

-### Use UI Libraries
+### Utilizing UI Libraries 📚
-You can use UI libraries to make your website look good.
-You can use libraries like Chakra UI and Material UI.
-You can learn about the components and how to use them.
-This can be learnt in 1-2 weeks.
+Incorporate UI libraries like Material UI or Chakra UI to beautify your projects effortlessly.
+These libraries offer a plethora of components to speed up your development process.
 Learn about Material UI and Chakra UI: https://dev.to/codeparrot/material-ui-vs-chakra-ui-which-one-to-choose-14f4

-### Learn about State Management
+###  Managing State 🧠
-State management is used to manage the state of the application.
-You can learn about Redux.
+State management tools like Redux help you keep track of user interactions and data across your application.
+It's a bit advanced but very useful for bigger projects.
 You can learn about actions, reducers, and store in Redux.
-This can be learnt in 1-2 weeks.
+You can also checkout MobX and Zustand.
 Learn about Redux - https://redux.js.org/introduction/getting-started
 Also check something beyond Redux - https://10xdev.codeparrot.ai/state-management-with-mobx-zustand

-### JWT and web security
+### Security with JWT 🔐
-You can learn about JWT and web security.
-You can learn about how to secure your website.
-This can be learnt in 1-2 weeks.
+Learning about JWT and web security is crucial to protect your sites.
+Understand how to keep your user's data safe from hackers.
-JWT, auth, SSO, Basic auth, Session auth etc.
 You should also learn about CORS, HTTP etc.
 For cors - https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS
 Learn JWT - https://10xdev.codeparrot.ai/securing-frontend-authentication-techniques

-### Learn about Testing
+### Testing Your Code 🧪
-You can learn about testing.
-You can learn about unit testing and integration testing.
-You can learn about Jest.
-This can be learnt in 1-2 weeks.
-Frameworks like Jest, Mocha, Jasmine etc.
+Learning Jest for unit and integration tests ensures your code's reliability and robustness, a must-have skill for any serious developer.
+Other options are Mocha, Jasmine etc.
 Learn Jest - https://jestjs.io/docs/getting-started

-### You are ready
+###  You're Ready! 🚀
 Now you are more than ready to start your career as a frontend developer.
 You can start applying for jobs and start working on real projects.
 You can also start contributing to open source projects.
 You can also start writing blogs and sharing your knowledge with the community.
 You can also start learning about backend technologies and become a full stack developer.